Dozens of Secret Service officers and agents told to self-quarantine after Trump’s Tulsa rally

 “It’s still too soon to know the outcome from these events,” Dart said.

-Dart said that over the past month, the spread of coronavirus in Tulsa is exceeding the Health Department’s modeling.
+Dart said that over the past month, the spread of coronavirus in Tulsa has exceeded the Health Department’s modeling.

 “We’re finding that the reality’s actually worse than what the models were showing us could possibly happen,” he said.